krishanpareek809/ttt-task/README.md

 Next comes our main component that is Feed for posts, in this component I used useState hook for state management and to store data in variables.

 API is used for post and feed data and async function is implemented for fetching the complete data using await keyword.

+React Material UI is used for all the icons used in the project.

 Finally, useEffect hook is used to render the function on browser with all the functionalities such as like/unlike the post.